 I must say this has been a wild ride.

 Just as “Wife of a Master” is my first book, this is my first blog.
 As per my character, I don’t follow the protocol to research what people want.
 Although I understand the value of metadata and shit, what the hell do I care what the current trend is?
 It will be replaced in the twitch of an eye and it’s always a derivative, dilution or reconstruction of things done millions of times before.
 It’s the veneer baby, the package.
 I get it, it needs to sell.
 But this is a "tell it like it is" memoir, I won’t reconstruct my life for the sake of sensational sales.
-Maybe
+Maybe the next book.

 I’ve yet to have reviews and backlash.
 I’m waiting.
 It will be a good test for my ego.
 Perhaps I will learn something new.
 I hope so.
 I deliberately put myself, “out there” to propel myself towards the goal of vulnerability.
 A requisite to create powerful art.
 I need to jar myself into believing that there are others that will resonate with this story of overcoming repression.
 Those relationships will provide a validation that my life will welcome with open arms.
 I believe this blog might be a documentation of that process.